automl/hydra-smac-sweeper/README.md

 ## Multi-Fidelity Optimization
 In order to use multi-fidelity, you need to use `cfg.budget` to set your budget at the DictConfig's root level.
-You can find an example in `examples/mlp.py` and `examples/configs/mlp.yaml` to see how we set the budget variable.
+You can find an example in `examples/multifidelity_mlp.py` and `examples/configs/mlp.yaml` to see how we set the budget variable.

 ## Using Instances
 In order to use instances, you need to use `cfg.instance` to set your instance in your main function.

-## Notes
-python examples/mlp.py hydra.sweeper.smac_kwargs.dask_client=null -m